 The relationship between sales and customers has changed dramatically.
+As a result, customer conversations are getting harder to manage.
 The salesperson was once in control, sharing exactly what the product/service could do for the customer without really asking about needs or wants.
 He or she got the customer to purchase the product and that was that.

 Thanks to the information and technology we have at our fingertips, a customer-centric relationship has emerged, with customers recognizing they are in control.

 Interactions now start with your customers long before the sales department ever gets involved.
 You have customers doing extensive research, discussing options with multiple decision makers, and determining whether your product or service matches with their company values and goals.
 What was once a few touch points has changed to a collaboration with the customer over months or even years.
 The linear open-and-closed transactional sale has evolved into a multidimensional, ongoing connection.

 This changing dynamic has affected how sales conversations are conducted.
 Just like customer relationships, sales conversations used to seem pretty simple: a slap on the back, a round of golf, a martini lunch, and boom — a handshake.
 These conversations are now spread out across channels and departments.

 With customer conversations happening everywhere, problems, such as the following, can arise if you use a traditional communication process: